 Good writing is like clear, fresh

 tricks and will lift your writing to a new level.

-- Show, don’t tell.
+2. Show, don’t tell.
 If you tell me, why should I believe

 “Gimme that,” he said, grabbing the candy

 and stuffing it into his mouth.

-- Let verbs do the work.
+3. Let verbs do the work.
 The verbs of English are potent

 we mumble, and sometimes we ramble.

 It holds the reader at a distance instead of plunging her into the action.
 It’s the difference between I wrote the book

 and The book was written by me.

 contractions rather than the complete form of the verb.
 Unless you’re writing for a technical, scientific,

 or legal audience, contractions are closer to the rhythms of speech.

 and I definitely was, but we didn’t have any trouble talking.
 A variation might be: Though we both were shy,

 soon we were talking nonstop, just like old friends.

 intellectualizing ring false.
 Appeal to the reader’s emotions.
 Say, I thought it over rather than I contemplated the ramifications of the current state of affairs.

-- Cut ruthlessly.
+8. Cut ruthlessly.
 Yes, you want your writing to be vivid, alive, and fresh, but

 make every word count.
 Carve, trim, and chisel them until they gleam like alabaster or white marble warming in the sun.

 doubt about your meaning.
 Favor earthy Anglo-Saxon words rather than Latinate stand-ins.
 Tell someone, don’t

 inform them.
 Ask rather than inquire.
 Want rather than desire.

-- Write in shorter sentences of 15 to 20 words.
+10. Write in shorter sentences of no more than 15 to 20 words.
 Sentences

 confusing your reader or, worse, boring him.

 © Copyright 2019 by Donna Ippolito